Game Boy Advance Architecture

 Image

-You may notice some weird vertical patterns in here, these are not graphics but ‘Tile Maps’ (see next section).
+You may notice some weird vertical patterns in here, these are not graphics but ‘Tile Maps’ (explained in the next section).

 Image